bluddy/dc_balance_mod/readme.txt

 this mod is *incompatible* with character created in the vanilla game.
 I believe the vanilla game gives out too many points (around 1000), with the vast majority of them given after level 50, making it extremely difficult to balance.
-Reducing the total to 200 points makes it much easier to predict character trajectories.
+Reducing the total to 200 points makes it much easier to balance character trajectories.

+In order to balance linear (non-scaling) and non-linear (percentage-based) skills, linear skills do not go up in cost, while scaling skills go up by 1 just as they always did.
+This means it's much harder to keep investing in scaling skills, given the limited max number of skill points.
+Effectively, this provides for a diminishing returns effect.

-Below are the old notes of the original mod.o
+Below are the old notes of the original mod.

 ---